GJZwiers/One-Zero-Code/beginner/say-what-you-mean.md

 Always give your variables clear and descriptive names.
 It will help you when you return to work on a project after a long break where you may have forgotten its details.
 It will also help other programmers you might be working together with to understand your meaning.
 Always _say what you mean_.

-Up next, we are going to look at what all those quotes around computer text are all about.

 <div style="text-align: right">
 <a href="comment.html">Next</a> |
 <a href="dont-repeat.html">Previous</a> |